Arron Mosby: Green Bay Packers

 On August 3, 2023, Mosby was claimed off waivers by the Green Bay Packers.
 He was released on August 29.
 A day later, he was signed to the Packers' practice squad.
 He signed a reserve/future contract with Green Bay on January 22, 2024.

 On August 24, 2024, in the preseason finale against the Baltimore Ravens, Mosby strip-sacked rookie quarterback Devin Leary, which was recovered by teammate Anthony Johnson Jr. for a touchdown.
 On the very next drive, he picked off Leary on a short pass.
 His performance ultimately landed him a spot on the Packers' initial 53-man roster ahead of the season.
 Mosby made 16 appearances for Green Bay in 2024, recording 2 pass deflections, 0.5 sacks, and 12 combined tackles.

 On April 8, 2025, Mosby re-signed with the Packers on an ERFA tender.
 He was released on August 26 as part of final roster cuts and signed to the practice squad the next day.
 Mosby was elevated to the active roster for Week 7 and 9 and signed to the active roster on November 4.

+On March 23, 2026, Mosby re-signed with the Packers.
+On August 30, 2026, Mosby was released by the Packers as part of final roster cuts.
+A day later, he was signed to the Packers' practice squad.